Courses Descriptions 2025

 As we age, we start to have problems with balance, concentration, movement, memory and general health.
 To help counteract these problems, this class will feature some ancient routines of Qi Gong, as well as the more recent sets of Shibashi.
 Each season, they will concentrate on a vital part of our body (e.g. Autumn is liver) for a focus on health, optimum bodily function and flow of Qi (energy).
 They will also include meditation, balance and movements to keep neurological pathways connected.

-When: Thursdays, 9.30-10.30am; starting 8th February
+When: Thursdays, 9.30-10.30am; starting 6th February for term 1 only

 Where: Eltham Guide Hall